ClusterLabs/ha_cluster_exporter/README.md

 [![Build Status](https://travis-ci.org/ClusterLabs/ha_cluster_exporter.svg?branch=master)](https://travis-ci.org/ClusterLabs/ha_cluster_exporter)

-This prometheus exporter is used to serve metrics for ha clusters and their components, as for single components.
-It should run inside a node of the cluster or both.
+This is a Prometheus exporter used to export metrics of the various components of HA clusters.

-## Table of Contents:
+## Table of Contents
 1. [Usage](#Usage)
 2. [Features](#Features)
 3. [Devel](#Devel)
 4. [Design](#Design)

-## Usage:
+## Usage

 You can find the RPM pkgs for the exporter here: https://build.opensuse.org/package/show/server:monitoring/prometheus-ha_cluster_exporter.